Robert Fletcher (costume designer): Awards

-In 2008, Fletcher received a Theatre Development Fund/Irene Sharaff Lifetime Achievement Award for his set design.
-He has also received three Tony Award nominations for his work.
+In 2005, he received the Costume Designers Guild Career Achievement Award.
+In 2008, he received a Theatre Development Fund/Irene Sharaff Lifetime Achievement Award for his set design.
+Fletcher has also received three Tony Award nominations for his work.

 Fletcher's three Tony Award nominations were for Little Me in 1963, High Spirits in 1964 and Hadrian VII in 1969.
 He also received a Drama Desk Award Nomination for Outstanding Costume Design for Othello in 1982.